 The chart below is a visual representation of my opinion and not fully based on science.
-The big concept here - and it is not earth shattering - is that the amount of sleep and the types of food, amount of water, electrolytes, vitamins, and minerals are the most important things we can do to aid in recovery.
-The remaining 10% is divided up between natural recovery tools such as ice, cold/hot water, saunas, contrast baths, Cryo-therapy, cold sleeves, and other useful gear such as foam rollers, massage tools and compression garments.
+The big takeaway here is that the amount of sleep and the types of foods we consume, along with the amount of water, electrolytes, vitamins and minerals we use, are the most important things we can do to aid in recovery.
+The remaining 10% is divided between natural recovery tools, including ice, cold/hot water and saunas; cryotherapy; cold sleeves; and other useful gear such as foam rollers, massage tools and compression garments.

-Here is the laundry list of things to do, gear to use, and things to think about when it comes to your post-workout recovery:
+Here is the laundry list of things to do, gear to use and things to think about when it comes to your post-workout recovery:

-Replacing any lost water through sweating is essential to your recovery, but also replacing any electrolytes lost during training/work day is also critical.
+Replacing any lost water through sweating is essential to your recovery, but also replacing any electrolytes lost during a training/work day is also critical.
 If these are not in sync, you will not have the fuel to handle future workouts at a preferred/optimum potential.
-You need water every day – more if you sweat profusely or arid environments leave salt stains on your clothes (replenish sodium, potassium, magnesium).
+You need water every day -- more if you sweat profusely or arid environments leave salt stains on your clothes (replenish sodium, potassium, magnesium).

 Personally, the foam roller, lacrosse balls and learning myofascial release has been revolutionary in the last decade for many active people.
-More gear such as compression garments, sleeves, vibration tools like the orbital car buffer, Thera-gun, vibration platforms are pieces of gear that is very helpful to recovery as well.
+More gear such as compression garments, sleeves, vibration tools like the orbital car buffer, and vibration platforms are pieces of gear that is very helpful to recovery as well.